huanqingwang/R-For-Psycher/ANOVA/Within-Subject_Analyze/Instruction.md

 ![Image text](https://github.com/huanqingwang/R-For-Psycher/blob/master/R-image/ManovaResult1.png)

-We can see it shows MS, Mean Square Error, corrected df, F values, p values, η^2, confidence interval, which are approximately meet our need in analysis of variance.
+We can see it shows MS, Mean Square Error, corrected df, F values, p values, η^2, confidence interval, which meets our need in analysis of variance.